QiWang233/DailyDVS-200/README.md

 ## Testing set & Validation set:

-In the DailyDVS-200 Dataset, the division of training,test and validation sets can be found in the `train.txt`, `test.txt`  and `val.txt`files.
+In the DailyDVS-200 Dataset, the division of training,test and validation sets can be found in the `train.txt`, `test.txt`  and `val.txt`files (See [Baidu Netdisk](https://pan.baidu.com/s/1HVXYs5DHY23-94iyuKgdCA?pwd=ojdq)).
 Each line consists of **Relative Path** and **Action ID**.
 The participants IDs responsible for collecting the testing set and validation set are as follows:
 - Training set: `0,1,2,6,8,9,12,13,14,15,17,18,19,20,21,22,23,25,26,28,29,30,32,34,35,36,38,39,40,44,45,46`
 - Testing set: `4,7,10,11,16,33,37,42,45`
 - Validation set: `3,4,5,24,27,31,41,43`

 If you want to do attribution test, select data with corresponding attributes from the above testing set as the dataset for attribute testing.

 ## Dataset Download: